lekhakachoria/git-collaboration/README.md

 a merge that will not involve a conflict between develop and conflict would be where you added some differing content in both and merged each.
 E.g. you added a <p> in one and <h2> in the other

+An edit in line 14 in develop merge with a change on conflicts branch made on line 15; no conlficts